BLS Positioning: Best Practices

 When performing BLS in the field, it is important to have the patient and the caregivers in the best position possible.
 Sometimes, the manner of the victim’s incapacitation leads to attempting CPR in awkward positions.
 However, compressions are very much about the physics of the action, and if you don’t have the patient in the right position, the chances of those compressions being effective dwindle.
 In EMS situations, the problem with patient positioning takes on a whole new meaning as it is difficult to position someone who has undergone trauma.

-Even in the hospital, though, you have to have the correct positioning for compressions to be the most effective.
+Even in the hospital, though, you must have the correct positioning for compressions to be the most effective.
 For instance, attempting to perform CPR on a patient who is lying in a soft bed will not result in the best perfusion.
-Similarly, it may be difficult to array around the patient all of the personnel who respond to the situation.
+Similarly, it may be difficult to array around the patient all the personnel who respond to the situation.
 Once ACLS starts, this problem compounds, but even in BLS, it is a tightly choreographed dance to get rescue breaths and compressions to the patient in a timely manner.
-It does take more than two people to perform BLS effectively, but only two at a time can actually work on the victim.
+It does take more than two people to perform BLS effectively, but only two at a time can work on the victim.

 For the best results, the patient should be flat on their back, on a hard surface, with their head accessible.
 As most EMS workers know, this is not always possible.
 It is difficult to decide to move a patient into the correct position for CPR when you are not sure of the other injuries they may have sustained.
-Cardiac arrest is a life threatening condition, though, and that usually means that you can move patients even if they are not spinal cleared.
+Cardiac arrest is a life-threatening condition, though, and that usually means that you can move patients even if they are not spinal cleared.
 However, you may find an arresting patient in a car and they are unable to be moved at all.

 It is very difficult to move a patient in the field into the position of best practice.
 Even in public places, there just may not be enough room to stretch the patient out for chest compressions.
 In this case, it is important to get the patient out as quickly as possible to a stretcher and hopefully, to the ambulance.
 With the use of a backboard, you can perform effective CPR in the rig, but the time it takes to get them there is critical.
-As an EMS worker, you have to use your best judgment on how and why you choose to move a patient for CPR.
+As an EMS worker, you should use your best judgment on how and why you choose to move a patient for CPR.

 Use of Backboard